 - 1. Students for all programs are required to obtain a clear background check and drug screen during a specified timeframe, determined by the department.
 The department will provide instructions to the student on how the student will apply and pay for the background check. - 2.
-Costs of background checks and drug screens are assumed by the student. - 3.
+Costs of background checks and drug screens are assumed by the student and will not be reimbursed or refunded for any reason. - 3.
 Clinical facilities may request new drug screens throughout the program. - 4.
 A new background check/drug screen will be required if the educational program is interrupted. - 5.
 Students who do not complete the background check and drug screen by the given deadline will (a) not be allowed to register, or (b) be dropped from their course. - 6.
 Students that do not meet onboarding requirements, including deadlines, or appointments at facilities, and/or attendance at the required training will not be enrolled or they will be dropped from their course.
 Students newly admitted to the program will be required to reapply to the program for admittance.
 Current students will be required to apply for reinstatement due to the disruption in the cohort model progression. - 7.
-Students that are not free from communicable diseases or do not have authorized health clearance will not be able to attend clinical and unable to continue in the program. - 8.
-Students must provide consent to allow the school and clinical facilities, as necessary, access to the background check/drug screen results. - 9.
+The application for reinstatement will count as the student's one opportunity for reinstatement as per the Program Reinstatement Policy. - 8.
+Students that are not free from communicable diseases or do not have authorized health clearance will not be able to attend clinical and unable to continue in the program. - 9.
+Students must provide consent to allow the school and clinical facilities, as necessary, access to the background check/drug screen results. - 10.
 Background checks and drug screens will minimally include the following: - a.
 Seven-year history - b.
 Address verification - c.
 Sex Offender search - d.
 All names, all counties - e.
 Office of Inspection General (OIG) search - f.
 Social Security Number verification - g.
-Drug Screen (10-panel) - 10.
-Students will be denied enrollment in the nursing program if the background check and drug screen do not come back clear. - 11.
-Students denied enrollment due to criminal convictions may reapply to the program when it has been seven (7) years since an offense, or when they receive a dismissal or expungement. - 12.
-Should any felony or misdemeanor charges be filed on a student at any time in the program, the student will be denied access to clinical agencies.
+Drug Screen - 11.
+Students will be denied enrollment in the nursing course and/or program if the background check and drug screen do not come back clear. - 12.
+Students denied enrollment due to criminal convictions may reapply to the program when it has been seven (7) years since an offense, or when they receive a dismissal or expungement.

+- 13. Should any felony or misdemeanor charges be filed on a student at any time in the program, the student will be denied access to clinical agencies.
 Clinical rotations are a mandatory part of nursing education.
-If a student cannot participate in clinical, they cannot complete the nursing program and therefore, will be denied enrollment in the program.
+If a student cannot participate in clinical, they cannot complete the nursing program and therefore, will be denied enrollment in the program. - 14.
+The requirements of the clinical facilities are final and non-negotiable. - 15.
+Any future applicable clinical agency or state board guidelines will be incorporated into this policy as they become available.